CBD for Perimenopause Pain - Joints, Muscles, Neuropathy, and more

 There are two important things to understand before we go deep into this area.

-- Perimenopause can be characterised by spikes and drops in estradiol and general drops in both estradiol and progesterone into menopause
+- Perimenopause can be characterized by spikes and drops in estradiol and general drops in both estradiol and progesterone into menopause

 - Estradiol and progesterone are intimately tied into every aspect of our body including pain